 In accordance with Stuart Hall’s mission to prepare students for success in college, and for lives of curiosity, creativity, and contribution, the College Counseling program is designed to help students identify and prepare for their next steps after Stuart Hall.

-Beginning in the 8th grade with a low-stress exploration of interests, strengths, and career awareness, students are gradually introduced to elements of the college process that also make the most of their Stuart Hall experience.
+The College Counseling program aims to guide students and their families through the process so that by the time students are making decisions about where to apply, they feel confident and prepared for every step.
+Beginning in the 8th grade with an exploration of interests, strengths, and career awareness, students are gradually introduced to elements of the college process that also make the most of their Stuart Hall experience.
 These include engagement with co-curricular, service, and leadership opportunities and a course selection process that allows students to pursue their interests and take on challenges.
 As students enter the 11th and 12th grades with fuller awareness of what interests and drives them, the College Counseling program begins to focus on helping students identify the specific paths that will help them achieve their goals.

-With years of experience coaching students through the college essay process, our college counselor helps students craft applications that demonstrate their individual, personalities, strengths, and interests beyond grades and test scores.
+Our college counselor helps students craft applications that demonstrate their individual, personalities, strengths, and interests beyond grades and test scores.
 She gets to know every student personally, meeting with them frequently and conferring regularly with their teachers and families to build an application strategy for each student.

 Ashley holds a J.D. from the Fordham University School of Law and a B.A. in English from Boston University.
-She can be reached at email@example.com.

-SCOIR allows students and families to:
+Scoir allows students and families to:

-- Search for colleges together: based on students' personal and academic interests, build college lists, and explore campus communities to understand what type of environment fits best.
+· Search for colleges together: based on students' personal and academic interests, build college lists, and explore campus communities to understand what type of environment fits best.
 Parents can share suggestions with students to review.

-- Decide which colleges to apply to and keep all application documents in one place
+· Decide which colleges to apply to and keep all application documents in one place.

-- View and register for college visits on campus
+View and register for college visits on campus.